 Portage River Readers is a book discussion group that meets at the Pemberville Library.
-Meetings are currently being held outside the library.
-Please contact the library to learn more about Book Club meetings at this time.
+Meetings are held on the third Tuesday of each month at 7:00 p.m.
 Discussion books are available for checkout at the library approximately a month before the discussion is held.
 New members are always welcome!

 Summary: Rachel, the daughter of a Danish mother and a black G.I., becomes the sole survivor of a family tragedy after a fateful morning on their Chicago rooftop.